xyngular/py-xinject/README.md

 # This is a example Dependency class, the intent with this class is to treat
-# it as a semi-singleton shared resource.
+# it as a semi-singleton shared dependency/resource.
 class MyResource(Dependency):

     # It's important to allow resources to be allocated with